OSGeo/OSGeoLive-doc/en/quickstart/usb_quickstart.rst

 :Author: OSGeo-Live
 :Author: Alex Mandel, Cameron Shorter
 :Reviewer: Cameron Shorter, LISAsoft
-:Version: osgeo-live7.0
+:Version: osgeo-live7.9
 :License: Creative Commons Attribution-ShareAlike 3.0 Unported  (CC BY-SA 3.0)

 ********************************************************************************
 Creating an OSGeo-Live Bootable USB flash drive
 ********************************************************************************

 This quickstart describes the preferred method for creating a Bootable OSGeo-Live USB flash drive.
-Booting from a flash drive is faster than from a DVD, and the USB drive can be configured to store data between sessions.
+Booting from a flash drive is faster than from a DVD, and the USB drive can be configured to store data between sessions (called persistence).

 We have have found that there are a number of quirks and tricks involved in successfully building a USB drive.
 We have documented what we know, but there are likely more tricks and issues.
 Look for latest tips here: http://wiki.osgeo.org/wiki/Live_GIS_Disc_Quick_Start_for_USB

 Requirements
 --------------------------------------------------------------------------------

-* A USB flash drive (at least 4 Gig, 8 Gig is recommended).
+* A USB flash drive (at least 4 Gig, 8+ Gig is recommended).
 * An OSGeo-Live ISO image (downloaded from: http://live.osgeo.org/en/download.html) or converted from a DVD.

- * For a 4 GB USB flash drive, use osgeo-live-mini ISO (without Windows and Mac installers)
+ * For a 4 GB USB flash drive, use osgeo-live-mini ISO (without Windows and Mac installers), without persistence.
- * For a 8 GB USB flash drive, use either osgeo-live-mini ISO, osgeo-live ISO (with Windows and Mac installers)
+ * For a 8+ GB USB flash drive, use either osgeo-live-mini ISO, or osgeo-live ISO (with Windows and Mac installers).
+8+ GB is recommended if you wish to support persistence.

 Creating bootable USB drive from Ubuntu